French far-right leader Marine Le Pen is barred from seeking public office for embezzlement

-The judge also handed down guilty verdicts to eight other current or former members of her party who, like her, previously served as European Parliament lawmakers.

-Le Pen and her co-defendants face up to 10 years in prison.
-They can appeal, which would lead to another trial.

-The biggest concern for Le Pen is that the court may declare her ineligible to run for office “with immediate effect” — even if she appeals.
-That could prevent her from running for president in 2027.
-She has described such scenario as a “political death.”
+The sentence could prevent her from running for president in 2027, a scenario she has previously described as a “political death.”

+Only an appeal ruling that overturns the ban on public office could restore her hopes of standing.
+But with the election just two years away, time is running out and there’s no guarantee that an appeals court would rule more favorably.

-The chief judge, who read the ruling delivered by her and two other justices, said Le Pen had been at the heart of “a system” that her party used to siphon off EU parliament money.
+The judge said Le Pen had been at the heart of “a system” that her party used to siphon off EU parliament money.
 The judge said Le Pen and other co-defendants didn't enrich themselves personally.
 But the ruling described the embezzlement as “a democratic bypass" that deceived the parliament and voters.

+From the front row of the court, Le Pen had initially shown no immediate reaction when the judge first declared her guilty.
+But she grew more agitated as the verdict was then delivered in greater detail.
+She nodded her head in disagreement as the judge said Le Pen's party had illegally used European Parliament money for its own benefit.

+“Incredible,” Le Pen she whispered at one point.
+She then abruptly left without warning, picking up her bag and striding out, her heels click-click-clicking on the hardwood floor, leaving disbelief in her wake.

+The court sentenced Le Pen to two years' imprisonment under house arrest, but it was the political ramifications of ineligibility that dealt the biggest blow to her foreseeable political future.

-Le Pen and 24 other officials from the National Rally were accused of having used money intended for European Union parliamentary aides to pay staff who worked for the party between 2004 and 2016, in violation of the 27-nation bloc's regulations.
+Le Pen and 24 other officials from the National Rally were accused of having used money intended for EU parliamentary aides to pay staff who worked for the party between 2004 and 2016, in violation of the 27-nation bloc's regulations.
 Le Pen and her co-defendants denied wrongdoing.

 Le Pen, 56, was runner-up to President Emmanuel Macron in the 2017 and 2022 presidential elections, and her party’s electoral support has grown in recent years.